antoniokov/replay-table/README.md

 ## Presets
 Default settings are suited for most of the team sports like football and hockey.
-We also built presets for other kinds of sports to make customization easy.
+We've also built presets for other kinds of sports to make customization easy.
 Just add `data-preset="preset_name"` to replayTable `div` and the appropriate terms and settings will apply.

 There are two options available at the moment:
 * `F1`